Tuesday, October 11, 2016

 The population of lemmings is closely related to that of one of their predators, the ermines.
 The story goes like this:

 Lemmings are terribly reproductive, with four gestations during an arctic summer.
 A significant population of lemmings presents welcome food to ermines.
-However, their increases only slowly with the increasing food supply for ermines have an unusually long gestation period of nine months.
-As the ermine population increases with many lemmings eaten, the number of the ermines will eventually decrease to a low level as there is no longer enough food for all of them.
-So, when the ermine population declines due to starvation, the lemmings start to rise again*.
-This interaction formed a periodic cycle of four years until 2000 when a dramatic change in the population of lemmings was observed that is attributed to climatic change.
+However, their number increases only slowly with the increasing food supply, for ermines have an unusually long gestation period of nine months.
+The ermine population increases with more lemmings eaten, but their number will eventually decrease to a low level as there is no longer enough food for all of them.
+So, when the ermine population declines due to starvation, the lemmings population rises again*.
+This interaction formed a periodic cycle of four years until 2000 when a dramatic change in the population of lemmings was observed due to climate change.

-*A colleague wrote me that such a timely behavior is described by the Lotka–Volterra equations, a system of coupled multi-parameter differential equations with periodic solutions.
+*A colleague wrote to me that the Lotka–Volterra equations, a system of coupled multi-parameter differential equations with periodic solutions, describe such timely behavior.
 Thanks, Walter.

-The two photos below show that Greenland suffers from an accentuated climatic change.
+The two photos below show that Greenland is suffering from accentuated climatic change.
 Snow and ice in the mountains decreased dramatically between 1989 and 2007.

-In 2000, Sittler's research team observed another anomaly: an increasing number of polar bears going ashore in their quest for food.
+In 2000, Sittler's research team observed another anomaly: an increasing number of polar bears went ashore in their quest for food.

-The ice floes from where the polar bears used to hunt seals, their favorite food, practically disappeared at the shore near Sittler's camp starting around 2000.
+Starting around 2000, the ice floes from where the polar bears used to hunt seals, their favorite food, practically disappeared at the shore near Sittler's camp.
 The aggressiveness of those hungry polar bears became dangerous, so the researchers had to protect their tents with a high-voltage charged fence during the night.

 Greenland is losing ice at a rapid rate.
 Icebergs are calving from the front fold line of glaciers:

-Here is a graph about the build-up of Greenland's kilometer-thick ice cap showing how its weight depresses the land level.
+Here is a graph showing the build-up of Greenland's kilometer-thick ice cap and how its weight depresses the land level.

 With the lemming mystery solved, another mystery is shown in the following diagram: